leventkaragol/libcpp-http-client/README.md

 You can find the complete list of functions in the library below.
 In fact, they are just overloaded versions of 5 functions in total.

 > [!TIP]
-> Descriptions of all methods and parameters are also available within the code for IDE use.
+> All methods and parameters descriptions are also available within the code as comment for IDEs.

 ```cpp
 - getRequest